 The bill directs the Commissioner of Human Services to apply to the Food and Nutrition Service within the United States Department of Agriculture (USDA) for any federal waivers or approvals necessary to execute the provisions under the bill.
+The Commissioner, additionally, is to annually request funding in an amount as is necessary to support county call centers to address technical assistance questions from SNAP applicants, county welfare agencies, and county boards of social services that may arise from the use of electronic devices, phones, or kiosks in connection with SNAP applications and interviews.
 The bill additionally appropriates \$250,000 from the General Fund to the department to implement the provisions thereof.